-All criminal history record check reports received from the State Police or produced by the State Police and received by the Academy from another proper source, will be maintained in the individual's confidential file, which must be maintained in compliance with Policy 8321 and AG 8321.
+All CHRI received from the State Police or produced by the State Police and received by the Academy from another proper source, will be maintained pursuant to Policy 8321.

 When the Academy receives a report that shows an individual has been convicted of a listed offense under State statutes or any felony, the School Leader shall take steps to verify that information using public records, in accordance with the procedures provided by the State Department of Education.